Dems double down on impeachment after Ukraine transcript release, describe call as mafia-style ‘shakedown’

 The Justice Department, though, has denied involvement in any potential investigations into Biden or anything else.

-“The president has not spoken with the attorney general about having Ukraine investigate anything relating to former Vice President Biden or his son,” Kupec said.
+“The president has not spoken with the attorney general about having Ukraine investigate anything relating to former Vice President Biden or his son,” Justice Department spokeswoman Kerri Kupec said.
 “The president has not asked the attorney general to contact Ukraine—on this or any other matter.
 The attorney general has not communicated with Ukraine—on this or any other subject.
 Nor has the attorney general discussed this matter, or anything related to Ukraine, with Rudy Giuliani.”

 Meanwhile, House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y., questioned why Giuliani was involved in the first place.